 If you ever want to remove or change any of your data, please get in touch at firstname.lastname@example.org and we will aim to resolve this without delay.

 Retention of data

-Technology Scotland will hold contact data only for as long as the information is relevant for membership or where the contact is a potential future member.
+Technology Scotland will hold contact data only for as long as the information is relevant for membership or other promotional purposes.

 Technology Scotland stores company data offsite using approved secure procedures.
 Online payments are made using the SagePay system, using their inbuilt security systems.
 Websites are hosted by third party organisations using their own server security.
 We also have our own internal security software installed and use a password system for individual access.
 Credit card information is not stored on any of our sites or systems.
 All computer equipment used by Technology Scotland is secured with passwords, firewalls, anti-virus/malware software and other measures in place.
 All data recorded on third party systems is protected with their own security systems and each service maintains their own privacy policies.
 If you require more detail on all third party systems used by Technology Scotland, please email us at email@example.com.